talonstrikesoftware/Working_with_React_and_Go/notes/section9-notes.md

 91: Implementing GraphQL requests for all movies
 - Added a GraphQL component to list the movies and made the query from the client

+92: Adding a search endpoint
+- changed graphql route to be simplier
+- added a "search" graphql query to the backend `graphql.go` file